ccmenu/ccmenu2/README.md

 ### Pre-release 6 (planned)

-- [ ] Import and export of pipeline config
+- [X] Import and export of pipelines
 - [ ] Set user/password for CCTray pipelines
 - [X] Refresh GitHub token
 - [X] Allow selection of branch on GitHub